FEIFAN-HE/CoronaVirusDataAnalysis/README.md

 </p>

-## Taking a look at the Impact of Each Province in Mainland China and the Curises
+## Taking a look at the Impact of Each Province in Mainland China and the Cruises

-Let's investigate further at each of the province  to get a general idea of
+Let's investigate further at each of the provinces at Mainland China and Cruises to get a general idea of what an outbreak would look like

 ```python
 # plot distribution of corona virus for china and the cruises; individually as well as the aggregated graph